Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Julian was fast.
 He *knew* he was fast, fast enough to embarrass nearly *anyone.* But the crazy bitch chasing him with a fucking *cannon* could run like the goddamn Terminator.

 ...The sharp bit of wood in his foot from the tree she’d exploded wasn’t helping, either. *Fuck* running barefoot.
-Thank *God* it wasn’t in the sole of his foot or he’d be hobbled...and dead.
+Thank *God* it wasn’t in the sole of his foot or he’d be hobbled... and dead.

 As it was, it just hurt like a motherfucker and bled everywhere.